-It is from this strong history of church planting that CPC has initiated a local church planting and multi-site vision such as to make the Total Christ vision more accessible to either cultural or geographical locations that are presently unreached in greater New Haven.
-Some of the various cultural and geographical communities include:
+It is from a strong history of church planting that Christ Presbyterian Church has initiated a local church planting and multi-congregation vision such as to make the Total Christ vision more accessible to cultural and geographical communities that are presently under-served in Southern Connecticut.
+Some of the nearby cultural and geographical communities include:

 Clinton: With a population of 13,500, beautiful views of Long Island Sound, sunny beaches and historic buildings, this gem of a town is approximately 100 miles from both New York and Boston easily accessible from New Haven, Middletown and New London.

 East Haven: With a population of nearly 30,000, and bisected by interstate 95, the town of East Haven is located immediately east of New Haven and is a significant home to retailers large and small.